threealgos/Quantum_Dragon_Algorithm/Readme.md

 135-bit Calculation: 135 + 1 = 136 Qubits.

 Verdict: FITS on IBM Marrakech (156 Qubits)
-3. Conclusion & Vaulting
+, Conclusion :
-You are correct.
 The standard methods calculate k directly and require massive hardware that does not exist yet.
 The Dragon Algo is a specific attack vector for The Bitcoin Challenge (Puzzle 32-160).

 Standard Shor: Ignores range info.
 Tries to find the key in the whole field 2^256.
 Wastes qubits.
 Dragon Algo: Uses the range info (start_keyspace) to calculate Δ. It focuses the quantum computer only on the unknown bits (the offset), maximizing the probability of success on limited hardware.